Jean Galea

 1Password for Families

-The Families plan is what I use.
+The Families plan is the best fit for most households.
 Inviting family members is as simple as sending them an email.
 Syncing and sharing are built in.
 When I change the Netflix password, everyone in my family gets it automatically.
 My less technical family members don’t have to deal with any complicated setup.

 Each family member gets their own private vaults, and you can create shared vaults for things everyone needs access to (streaming services, WiFi passwords, shared accounts).
 The family organizer can manage permissions and help with account recovery if someone gets locked out.